 Figure V-9.
-The Role of Battery Storage in Mitigating Curtailments
+Illustration of the Role of Battery Storage in Mitigating Curtailments

 While batteries and other storage resources can mitigate economic curtailments, it is not necessarily economically efficient for storage resources to mitigate all economic curtailments given that it is costly both to build and to operate storage facilities.
 As shown Figure V-8, in the Status Quo, economic curtailments remain even after the development of nearly 13 GW of battery storage.
-Thus, the analysis indicates that development of additional battery storage, which would mitigate these economic curtailments, is not cost-effective given other options for reducing emissions (e.g., developing additional renewable resources) or other options for achieving resource adequacy (e.g., gas-fired generation).
+Thus, it is not economically efficient to mitigate all economic curtailment.
+The analysis indicates that development of additional battery storage, which would mitigate these economic curtailments, is not cost-effective given other options for reducing emissions (e.g., developing additional renewable resources) or other options for achieving resource adequacy (e.g., gas-fired generation).